Not Quiet Quitting, Corporate Comeuppance & The Great Revaluation

 Uncertainty of the pandemic accelerated retirement with 3 million additional Baby Boomers choosing to retire in 2020, almost 29 million in all.
 While Baby Boomer retirement is easily predictable, the additional exodus of retirees created a vacuum filled by millions of those we have historically called “underemployed”.
 An all-to-common typography of an underemployed American worker is the bartender with a bachelor’s or even graduate degree.
 Boomers occupied the associate to upper-level positions for so long that the service industry benefitted.
 As Boomers exited, the underemployed stepped up.
 Last year, I spoke with a recruiter-friend who had tapped into that market and was backfilling positions like crazy.

-On that note, we have to eradicate the false notion that “service workers” are just teenagers.
+On that note, we must eradicate the false notion that service workers are “just teenagers”.
 If they are, who the hell do you think is making your McMuffin at 8:30am on a Thursday?
 There seems to be a strong correlation between people who espouse the notion of the “lowly service worker” also being someone who would never be caught dead doing that job.
 Minimum wage is not a living wage.
 I am quite passionate about this topic, so before I give myself an aneurism, I’ll just let you read more in the articles below by the Economic Policy Institute and Teen Vogue.

 The Toxic Workplace